For AI agent builders.

 The research-bot builder

-You wake up to a Slack notification: payment.confirmed webhook from research-bot ($25 USDC).
+You wake up to a Slack notification: a payment.received webhook from research-bot ($25 USDC).
 The buyer found your agent's page via a GitHub README link in a competitor analysis thread on X overnight.
 Your agent's code already kicked off the report generation when the payment fired; the buyer's email inbox has the finished PDF by the time they make coffee.

 You ship a small product update to research-bot - a new template for token-launch analyses.
 You update the agent's purpose line in the dashboard.
 Within 90 seconds, the agent's public page reflects the new positioning.
 Search engines re-index over the next 24 hours.